 First, we need a tool to read and save text messages.
 Download CopyTrans Contacts from the following page:

 Install the program.
-If you need help installing CopyTrans Contacts, please refer to the installation guide.
+Please refer to the installation guide if you need help installing CopyTrans Contacts.

-Run CopyTrans Contacts and connect your device.
+Run CopyTrans Contacts and connect your device to your PC with a USB cable.
 Wait until the program downloads text messages from iPhone.

-Let your iPhone data load and click the speech-bubble icon on the left-hand side of the main program window.
-You will see all your iPhone text messages appear.
-Select “SMS/iMessage” (or “WhatsApp”, “Viber”, “Line” if you need a conversation from there) from the “Sources” pane on top.
+Let your iPhone data load and click on the speech bubble icon on the left-hand side of the main program window.
+You will see all your iPhone text messages.
+Select SMS/iMessage (or WhatsApp, Viber, or Line if you need a conversation from there) from the Sources pane on the top.

 Note: Please refer to this troubleshooting article if you don’t see the iPhone text messages in CopyTrans Contacts.

 To export messages for a specific period, click on the cogwheel symbol under the list of services and choose the exact time frames:

 In the Messages pane, select the dialogues to print.
 You can choose specific messages in the main working area on the right.

 To print text messages from your iPhone, click Export selected.